Description and complexity of Non-markovian open quantum dynamics: Introduction

-This question has been addressed in several specific settings in the quantum optics literature --- using standard theory of second quantization, unitary groups have been constructed for non-Markovian spin boson models with normalizable \cite{leggett1987dynamics} as well as weakly interacting spin boson models with non-normalizable \cite{lonigro2021generalized} form factors.
-Furthermore, for time-delayed feedback systems, the non-Markovian dynamics can be rigorously defined by expanding the system Hilbert space with time \cite{grimsmo2015time, whalen2017open}.
-In this paper, we identify a general class of non-perturbative models with memory kernels described by tempered radon measures \cite{grigis1994microlocal}, which are a natural generalization of delta functions arising in classical probability and distribution theory.
+This question has been addressed in several specific settings in open quantum systems literature --- using standard theory of second quantization, unitary groups have been constructed for non-Markovian normalizable spin boson models \cite{leggett1987dynamics} as well as for weakly interacting non-normalizable spin boson models \cite{lonigro2021generalized}.
+Furthermore, for time-delayed feedback systems, non-Markovian dynamics can be rigorously defined by expanding the system Hilbert space with time \cite{grimsmo2015time, whalen2017open}.
+In this paper, we identify a general class of non-perturbative non-Markovian models with memory kernels described by tempered radon measures, which have been studied in classical probability and distribution theory as generalization of the delta function \cite{grigis1994microlocal}.
 We rigorously define a unitary group, which in general generates non-Markovian system dynamics, associated with a tempered radon measure.
 Our generalization ties together disparate models used for open-system dynamics within the same mathematical framework --- as special cases, we recover Markovian dynamics, quantum systems with time-delay and feedback \cite{calajo2019exciting, grimsmo2015time, pichler2016photonic} and spin-boson models described by spectral density functions with vanishing high-frequency response \cite{leggett1987dynamics}.
-A major difficulty in dealing with memory kernels in this class is that the Schroedinger's equation for the system-environment state of the resulting non-Markovian model is not guaranteed to have a solution.
+A major difficulty in constructing this unitary group is that the Schroedinger's equation for the system-environment state cannot be naively used since it is not guaranteed to have a solution.
 Our key technical contribution is to construct this unitary group via a regularization procedure --- we use standard mollifiers to regularize the radon measure to obtain a non-Markovian model where the Schroedinger's equation has a guaranteed solution, show that the limit of this solution as the regularization is removed exists and hence defines the dynamics associated with the radon measure.